Training & Response

 Additional training beyond the basic training is done to prepare interested volunteers for leadership roles.
 The additional courses required varies by role.

 CLICK HERE to see the advanced training requirements based on the leadership role for which you are interested.
-Reach out to the Volunteer Support Committee Chair for assistance or questions about advanced training.
+Reach out to the Logistics Section Lead for assistance or questions about advanced training.

 Response is a coordinated effort, accomplished through partnerships with emergency management and other response agencies.
 Volunteers DO NOT self-deploy!
 If the team is asked to respond, the Kansas State Animal Response Team duty officer/team lead will notify volunteers directly via text with a followup email.
 The duty officer is filled by a board member on a monthly on-call rotation schedule.